 “Fear can be our friend, or it can be our enemy.
 It just depends on how we handle it.
-Self-talk is my go to method to help me feel better when I’m fearful, and I often find comfort in talking with others about how I’m feeling.
-However, hope and belief is an important part of overcoming our fears.
+Reassuring self-talk is my go to method to help me feel better whenever I’m fearful, and I often find comfort in talking with others about how I’m feeling.
+But hope and belief is an important part of overcoming our fears.

-We can experience worry and anxiety when we feel afraid, especially if we find it hard to turn hope into belief.
-But along with self-talk.
-Along with talking to others.
-Along with hope.
-I’ve found that with or without a God to explain it, prayer can bring about the desired result.
-I don’t always get what I pray for.
+We can experience worry and anxiety when we feel afraid, especially if we find it hard to turn our hope that things will be OK, into belief that they will.
+But along with hope and belief, I’ve found that prayer can also play a part in overcoming our fears.
+I don’t always get the things I pray for.
 But it has never let me down when it comes to eventually believing everything will be all right.

 Call it belief or call it faith; it doesn’t matter much to me.
-All of the things I mentioned helps me believe in myself more.
-And all of these things helps me believe a little more that something created life and the universe for a reason.
+All of the things I mentioned helps me to believe in myself more.
+And a little more in something that created life and the universe for a reason.

-Call this belief or call it Faith.
-It doesn’t matter much to me.
-I just know that prayer, people, hope, and self-talk has always helped me with my fears during difficult times and become a stronger person than I was before.”
+Call it belief or call it Faith.
+It doesn’t really matter much to me.
+I just know that prayer, people, hope, and self-talk has always helped me with my fears during difficult times and to become a stronger person than I was before.”

 “I’ve heard it said that a lot of the emotional pain we experience in life is caused by having too much ego, but this isn’t always true.
 Our egos are necessary to help us love ourselves and feel good about who we are.
 Not loving ourselves and not feeling good about who we are can also cause us emotional pain.
 But this is due to fear and insecurity, and not having enough ego.”

-Because of my fears and insecurities, I can remember feeling less than for a good part of my life, and it was one of the reasons why I liked to drink so much.
-When I was drunk I could be whoever I wanted to be, and act however I wanted to act, without feeling the way I did when sober.
-This was only a temporary fix though, and it would take several years of sobriety and a lot of growth before I became more secure and confident in myself.
+Because of my fears and insecurities, I can remember feeling less than for a good part of my life and it was one of the reasons why I liked to drink so much.
+When I was drunk I could be whoever I wanted to be, and act however I wanted to act, without feeling the way I did when I was sober.
+This was only a temporary fix, though, and it would take several years of sobriety and a lot of growth before I became more secure and confident in myself.

-When we look at the facts with confidence in ourselves and a love for who we are, it no longer bothers us that some people are smarter than us, more skillful at their jobs, or more talented at things like singing, acting, and playing sports.
-There are also those who are funnier than us, and even though I pride myself on being a funny guy, I know people who are funnier than me, and I love it.
+When we are able to take a look at ourselves with confidence and love for who we are, it no longer bothers us that some people are smarter than we are, more skillful at their jobs than us, or more talented at things like singing, acting, and playing sports.
+And there are also those who are funnier than us.
+(Even though I pride myself on being a funny guy, I know people who are funnier than me, and I love it).